kurianbenoy/kurianbenoy-website/_posts/2021-08-07-get_image_files.md

 ---
-title: Understanding get_image_files in fastai codebase
+title: Understanding get_image_files in fastai
 type: post
 published: true
 tags: [TIL, Python, fastai]
 ---

-In fastai, in chapter 2 for loading the Bear dataset, after downloading.
-We used the following `DataBlock` to load the dataset:
+In **fastai library** we use Datablocks like the below example for loading datasets, and to train models.
+The below code is DataBlock, which is used to load a dataset of various types of bears to split into train and validation datasets along and to resize images to size 128*128.
+For a detailed explanation, check on From Data to DataLoaders section in [Chapter 2 of Fastbook](From Data to DataLoaders).

 ```
 bears = DataBlock(